Joe Charboneau

-Joseph Charboneau (born June 17, 1955) is a former Major League Baseball player for the Cleveland Indians in the early 1980s.
+Joseph Charboneau (born June 17, 1955) is an American former professional baseball left fielder and designated hitter who played three seasons with the Cleveland Indians of Major League Baseball (MLB) in the early 1980s.

 After winning the AL Rookie of the Year award in 1980, Charboneau's career quickly flamed out amidst injuries, specifically a back ailment that never properly healed and restricted him for the next three years.
 He is one of the most oft-cited examples of baseball's fabled sophomore jinx, holding the record for the fewest career games played in the Major Leagues by a Rookie of the Year, with 201.

-Biography
+That record has now been broken by Kyle Lewis, who won the Rookie of the Year award in 2020, but finished his Major League career appearing in only 146 games.

+Early life

+Charboneau was born fifth of seven children.
+When he was young, his family relocated to Santa Clara, California and his father left the family shortly thereafter.
+He was raised in poverty by his single mother who worked as a hospital receptionist.
+In order to make money, Charboneau would fight in illegal bare-knuckle boxing matches in boxcars and warehouses.
+He broke his nose and was stabbed three times apiece.

+Charboneau attended and played baseball for Buchser High School in Santa Clara.
+He was not highly recruited by colleges or scouted by professional teams.
+While still in high school, he did get the attention of Philadelphia Phillies scout Eddie Bockman, who attended one of Charboneau's games in order to scout his teammate, Steve Bartkowski.

+Baseball career

 Early career

-The 21-year-old Charboneau was originally drafted in the sixth round of the June 1976 draft by the Minnesota Twins, but he did not sign with them; when the Philadelphia Phillies made him their second-round pick in the December supplementary draft, Charboneau was sent to the Class A Western Carolina League, where he hit .298 in 43 games.
+Bockman continued to keep tabs on Charboneau while he played college baseball at West Valley College.
+The 21-year-old Charboneau was originally drafted in the sixth round of the June 1976 draft by the Minnesota Twins, but he did not sign with them; when Bockman's Philadelphia Phillies made him their second-round pick in the December supplementary draft, Charboneau was sent to the Class A Western Carolina League, where he hit .298 in 43 games.

-In 1977, Charboneau suddenly quit the Phillies' Carolina League affiliate after fighting with management, and went home to Belvidere to play softball.
-The following year, Minnesota, the team that originally drafted Charboneau, gave him another chance, and assigned him to Visalia of the California League.
+In 1977, Charboneau suddenly quit the Phillies' Carolina League affiliate after fighting with management, and went home to work as a stock clerk and play softball.
+The following year, Minnesota, the team that originally drafted Charboneau, gave him another chance and assigned him to Visalia of the California League.
 He responded with a .350 average, fourth-best in the league.
 At season's end, though, after participating in a barroom brawl, Charboneau was traded to the Cleveland Indians organization for major-league pitcher Cardell Camper.